 In the event of the occurrence of a Capital Deficiency Event, the board of directors of the Issuer will convene an extraordinary shareholders' meeting to be held during the three months following the occurrence of the Capital Deficiency Event in order to propose a share capital increase or any other measure regarded as necessary or useful to remedy the Capital Deficiency Event.
 If a share capital increase or any such other proposed measure is not adopted by the Issuer's extraordinary shareholders' meeting or if the share capital increase is not sufficiently subscribed to remedy the Capital Deficiency Event in full, or if the Capital Deficiency Event remains in effect on the last day of the fiscal half-year during which the Capital Deficiency Event has occurred, the board of directors of the Issuer will implement, within ten days following the last day of such fiscal half-year, a reduction of the amount of Broken Interest, if any, and thereafter the Current Principal Amount of the Notes (a "Loss Absorption") necessary in order to remedy the Capital Deficiency Event to the fullest extent possible.
-A Loss Absorption will firstly be implemented by partially or fully reducing the amount of the Loss Absorption, a further Loss Absorption will be implemented by partially or fully reducing the Current Principal Amount of the Notes.
-Such reductions will be recorded as a profit in the Issuer's consolidated financial statements (whether audited annual or unaudited semi-annual).
+A Loss Absorption will firstly be implemented by partially or fully reducing the amount of the Broken Interest, if any.
+If the total reduction of Broken Interest is not sufficient for the purpose of the Loss Absorption, a further Loss Absorption will be implemented by partially or fully reducing the Current Principal Amount of the Notes.